 And you can start to change the world.

 WAYS TO LOVE YOURSELF BRAVELY:

 - Throw out all the junk food in your home.
 Commit bravely to loving yourself enough to feed your body well.

 - Put down your phone and go for a walk.
 Bravely disconnect so you can connect with the voice inside you.
 What is it telling you?

 - Look at your body in the mirror and be brave enough to love it.
 Every inch.
 Say “I love you” to every freckle, dimple, and wobble.
 Every aching joint.
-One of my favorite quotes in the Bible is “You are fearfully and wonderfully made.”
+One of my favorite Biblical quotes is “You are fearfully and wonderfully made.”
 That is awesome and true.
 Be brave enough to believe it.

 - Turn off notifications.
 Be brave enough to love yourself and let go of the fear that you are missing important communication.
 You’re not.

 - Sleep.
 A lot.
 Be brave enough to let go of your to-do list long enough to give your body the rest it deserves.

 - Intentionally do something you love, even if it doesn’t feel “important”: go hiking, call a friend, solve a crossword puzzle, lose yourself in a book.
 Be brave enough to let go of the “shoulds” so you can do the “wants.”

 - Start a blog or passion project.
 Love yourself bravely enough to know that you have something important to say.